api-platform/docs/client-generator/react.md

 a development Docker container to serve the webapp, and all the API Platform components you may need, including an API server supporting Hydra.

-If you use the API Platform, jump to the next section!
+If you use API Platform, jump to the next section!
 Alternatively, you can generate a skeleton and install the generator using [npx](https://www.npmjs.com/package/npx).
 To use this generator you need [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) (or [NPM](https://www.npmjs.com/)) installed.